-This House of Commons briefing paper explains key policy developments in relation to setting social housing rent levels in England since 2002.
-It covers recent policy developments including the requirement on social landlords to reduce rents by 1% in each year for four years from April 2016.Jump to full report >>
+This briefing paper explains key policy developments in relation to setting social housing rent levels in England since 2002.
+It covers recent policy developments including the requirement on social landlords to reduce rents by 1% in each year for four years from April 2016 and the rent setting policy which will apply from 2020.Jump to full report >>

 A rent formula was established with actual rents moving towards a national formula rent which took account of values of properties and local earnings relative to national earnings.
 A ‘bedroom weighting’ factor was also applied to try and ensure the resulting rents better reflected the perceived value of the properties being occupied.
 These formula rents were increased each year by the Retail Prices Index (RPI) + 0.5%.

 The Coalition Government continued this rent setting process with (initially) a revised target convergence date for local authorities of 2015-16, subject to a maximum annual rent rise for an individual tenant of RPI + 0.5% + £2 per week.

 As part of the 2013 Spending Round the Coalition Government announced that “from 2015-16 social rents will rise by the Consumer Price Index (CPI) plus 1 per cent each year for 10 years.”
 Following this announcement, DCLG sent a letter to housing bodies on 2 July 2013 in which plans to cut short the policy of converging council and housing association rents were revealed.
 Social landlords whose average rents had not yet reached target levels were concerned about the implications of this for their ability to repay debt and invest in new and existing social housing stock, but the certainty delivered by a 10-year rent settlement was welcomed.